illcore/Cylindrical_source/README.md

-# A cylindrical surface source in GEANT4.
+# A solid cylindrical uniform source in GEANT4.